BENIN TRAVEL AFRICA ONLINE

 OPTION

-You can disembark at the port of Porto-Novo and continue your visit to Porto-Novo and Adjarra, our driver will be waiting for you at the pier.
+You can head towards the Ouémé river and the commune of Aguégués and disembark at the port of Porto-Novo and continue your visit to Porto-Novo and Adjarra.

 The bird canal

-visit the village of Gbessou and its colonial dizziness, the work of women smokers of fish, the village of Houedo Gbadji on stilts, the fish parks, the technique of hawk fishing, you end the tourist circuit by the village So tchanhoue, before to reach the So Ava pier.
+Your guide Boniface, passionate about ornithology, will take you on a motorized canoe to discover the channel of morning fishermen, the roost of night herons and other species for enthusiasts, then you will visit the village of Gbessou and its colonial vertigo, the work of women fish smokers. , the Houedo Gbadji village on stilts, the fish parks, the cast net fishing technique, you finish the tourist circuit with the So tchanhoue village, before reaching the So Ava pier.

 The sacred river and the monkey forest